B0berman/random_coffee/documentation/architecture.md

 This layer is the one providing data.
 Data can come from a network source or a database Network datasource uses [Dio](https://pub.dev/packages/dio)  as Http client.

-Local data is stored using Shared Preferences or Secure Storage in case of sensitive data
+Local data is stored using local files

-### Data layer or Repository
+### Domain layer
 This layer handles the abstraction between data origin and provides it to the presentation layer.

 ### Presentation Layer
-For state handling app uses Riverpod as mentioned before.
-Riverpod is also used as Dependency Injector
+For state handling app uses Bloc.

-For the UI layer, elements are divided in common reusable components used across different screens.
 Components follow Atomic design principles.